HBOT 2019: 13TH ANNUAL HYPERBARIC MEDICINE SYMPOSIUM

 Lt.
 General Flynn will also participate in a roundtable discussion, with selected leaders and invited delegates to a real-time question and answer forum that will be a once in a lifetime experience.

 General Flynn will play a key role in helping to spark a discussion about the challenges that so many of our Veterans face.
-Technologies and therapies such as hyperbaric, low level light, neurofeedback, and advances in digital brain filming, to name a few, can be instrumental in helping Veterans with traumatic brain injuries, and even address the dramatically high rate of Veteran suicides.
+Technologies and therapies such as (TGA REMOVED) low level light, neurofeedback, and advances in digital brain filming, to name a few, can be instrumental in helping Veterans with (TGA REMOVED) and even address the dramatically high rate of Veteran suicides.
 We can all contribute to this important discussion, and ultimately the solution.

 Joseph C. Maroon, MD